 When Kelley met her husband, veteran Craig Hildebrand, she witnessed firsthand the ability of pets to alleviate and help heal the wounds of war.
 A new passion was born to unite veterans with shelter pets in need to create mutual healing.
 As Executive Director Kelley’s goal is to support our veterans and rescue shelter pets by joining them together in a lifelong bond.

-Kelley serves as a facilitator between shelters and veterans.
+Kelley serves as a facilitator between shelters, rescues, and veterans.
 She believes making the right match and providing support are the keys to a lasting relationship.
-Kelley and Craig share their home with a variety of shelter pets, including 2 dogs, 5 cats, 2 parakeets, 5 fish, and a leopard gecko.
+Kelley and Craig share their home with a variety of shelter pets, including 3 dogs, 3 cats, and a leopard gecko.

 Chief Financial Officer